ThatCoolCoder/spnr.js/editorDocumentation/aboutReference.md

 [Back to editor documentation contents](README.md)

 ## Overview
 The spnr.js user reference is stored in `/userReference`.
 Every public feature or constant of spnr.js is documented here.
 The basic reference is stored as a series of text files in `/userReference/rawReferenceSections`.
 Each of the text files corresponds roughly to one JS source file.
 These seperate files are then appended together using `/userReference/rawReferenceSections/rawReferenceCompiler.py`.
 From here, different programs can be used to make reference manuals in different formats, eg HTML or markdown.
+In future, it's planned that the reference will be moved to JSDOC.

 ## Editing the raw reference
 1. Find the file in `/userReference/rawReferenceSections/` that corresponds to the feature that you are documenting.